Portfolio / Grapple Star

 Other VFX Work

-The project also included a range of gameplay VFX: ship boost effects, collectible trails, and environmental ambience.
+The project also included a range of gameplay VFX: ship boost effects with reactive jet trails, collectible pickups, and environmental ambience.